• head_banner_01

 (1) Load Balancer

 Load Balancer is mainly aimed at the internal load of the charging station.
 The charging station will control the charging power of each charging post according to the pre-configuration.
 The charging station will be configured with a fixed limit value, such as the maximum output current.
-In addition, the configuration also includes optional options for optimizing the power distribution of charging stations to individual charging stations.
-This configuration tells the charging station that charging rates below this configuration value are invalid and that other charging strategies should be selected.
+In addition, the configuration can include optional options for optimizing power distribution.
+For instance, the limit value may be based on the local energy tariffs or real-time grid conditions, requiring the CSMS to use the Clear Charging Profile command when the limit is exceeded.

 (2) Central intelligent charging